urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 (add 40 2)
 ```

-`|= *` constructs a [gate](/glossary/gate/) that takes a noun.
-This [gate](/glossary/gate/) will itself produce a `cask`, which is cell formed by the prepending `:-`.
-The head of that `cask` is `%noun` and the tail is the rest of the program, `(add 40 2)`.
-The tail of the `cask` will be our actual data produced by the body of the program: in this case, just adding 40 and 2 together.
+`|= *` constructs a {% tooltip label="gate" href="/glossary/gate" /%}
+that takes a noun.
+This `gate` will itself produce a `cask`, which is
+cell formed by the prepending `:-`.
+The head of that `cask` is `%noun`
+and the tail is the rest of the program, `(add 40 2)`.
+The tail of the
+`cask` will be our actual data produced by the body of the program: in
+this case, just adding 40 and 2 together.

-A `%say` generator has access to values besides those passed into it and the Hoon standard subject.
-Namely, a `%say` generator knows about `our`, `eny`, and `now`, as well as the current desk:
+A `%say` generator has access to values besides those passed into it and
+the Hoon standard subject.
+Namely, a `%say` generator knows about
+`our`, `eny`, and `now`, as well as the current desk:

 - `our` is our current ship identity.
 - `eny` is entropy, a source of randomness.
 - `now` is the current system timestamp.
 - `bec` is the current path (beak).

-These values can be stubbed out with `*` or `^` if they are not needed in a particular generator.
+These values can be stubbed out with `*` or `^` if they are not needed
+in a particular generator.

 ### `%say` generators with arguments

-We can modify the boilerplate code to allow arguments to be passed into a `%say` generator, but in a way that gives us more power than we would have if we just used a naked generator.
+We can modify the boilerplate code to allow arguments to be passed into
+a `%say` generator, but in a way that gives us more power than we would
+have if we just used a naked generator.

-Naked generators are limited because they have no way of accessing data that exists in Arvo, such as the date and time or pieces of fresh entropy.
-In `%say` generators, however, we can access that kind of subject by identifying them in the gate's sample, which we only specified as `*` in the previous few examples.
-But we can do more with `%say` generators if we do more with that sample.
+Naked generators are limited because they have no way of accessing data
+that exists in Arvo, such as the date and time or pieces of fresh
+entropy.
+In `%say` generators, however, we can access that kind of {%
+tooltip label="subject" href="/glossary/subject" /%} by identifying them
+in the gate's sample, which we only specified as `*` in the previous few
+examples.
+But we can do more with `%say` generators if we do more with
+that sample.
 Any valid sample will follow this 3-tuple scheme:

 `[[now=@da eny=@uvJ bec=beak] [list of unnamed arguments] [list of named arguments]]`

-This entire structure is a noun, which is why `*` is a valid sample if we wish to not use any of the information here in a generator.
-But let's look at each of these three elements, piece by piece.
+This entire structure is a {% tooltip label="noun" href="/glossary/noun"
+/%}, which is why `*` is a valid sample if we wish to not use any of the
+information here in a generator.
+But let's look at each of these three
+elements, piece by piece.

 ##  Exercise:  The Magic 8-Ball

-This Magic 8-Ball generator returns one of a variety of answers in response to a call.
+This Magic 8-Ball generator returns one of a variety of answers in
+response to a call.
 In its entirety:

 ```hoon {% copy=true mode="collapse" %}
 !: